belibug/ansible-pull/README.md

 # ansible-pull

-pull configurations for setting up machine form git
+Pull configurations for setting up machine form git.
 You need password file to run this repo`

 ## Pending